-Click here for a list of local resources like food pantries, medical resources, transportation assistance, and employment services.
+Click here for a list of local resources like medical resources, transportation assistance, and employment services.

 The Grants Pass School District is pleased to partner with The Maslow Project.
 Originally founded in Jackson County, The Maslow Project has expanded their support and services to serve homeless families in Josephine County.

 Hearts With a Mission serves homeless, runaway, and transitional youth ages 10 through 17 who are in crisis, by providing shelter, educational support, mentoring, family reunification and transition planning with a faith-based approach.
-For more information, please visit heartswithamission.org.
+For more information, please visit the Hearts with a Mission website.

 If you know a student who is experiencing a homeless living situation, even for a short period of time, please contact us right away.

 For More Information

 Click here for more information on the McKinney-Vento Act and homelessness from the Department of Education.

 Click here to go the Oregon Department of Education's Homeless Education Program website.